Cross-referencing with Sphinx¶

 autosectionlabel_prefix_document = True

-For example, we can reference the previous section using:
+For example, you can reference the previous section using:

 - :ref:`guides/cross-referencing-with-sphinx:explicit targets`.